SoftwareAG/c8y-docs/content/authentication/sso-bundle/custom-template.md

 Be aware that the body field of each request, after filling placeholders with values, is sent in the request 'as is'.
 This means it is not encoded by {{< product-c8y-iot >}}.
 Many authorization servers require values inside the body to be URL-encoded (x-form-urlencoded).
 This can be achieved by entering already encoded values in a body field.
 {{< /c8y-admon-info >}}

 Specifying a logout request is optional.
 It performs [front-channel single logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
-If configured, the user is redirected to the defined authorization server logout URL after logging out from {{< product-c8y-iot >}}.
+If configured as request parameter, the user is redirected to the defined authorization server logout URL after logging out from {{< product-c8y-iot >}}.
+If the OpenID Connect standard is used for the integration with the authorization server, the ID token should be passed as the `id_token_hint` parameter in the logout request.

 ![Custom logout request](/images/users-guide/Administration/sso-custom-logout-request.png)